tomsquest/tomsquest.github.io/_posts/2025-01-03-kopia-scaleway-object-lock.md

 ## 4. Secure the Bucket

-**Goal**: restrict what the API Key can do and the permissions to the bucket.

 ### 4.1 Restrict the API Key (IAM Policy)

 **Goal**: restrict the API Key to only what is needed.